Chasing Peaks

 Is the course accredited?

-This workshop is a top-up to our standard navigation courses.
-As a result it is not accredited.
+This workshop is a top-up to our standard navigation courses and is not accredited.

 Return to the overview